-3 - Plug the USB microphone into the USB port you intend to use and allow Windows to install the driver
+8 - Plug the USB plug into the USB port you intend to use and allow Windows to install the driver

-4 - Look on your computer taskbar and find the "Audio Commander" and open it
+9 - Look on your computer taskbar (or in your programs) and find the "Audio Commander" and open it

-5 - The Audio Commander is separated into segments.
-In the rectangular window of the playback section, click on the word "Andrea" (do not click the Andrea logo in the top left corner of the Audio Commander).
-The Windows "Sound" configuration window will open on the "Playback" tab
+10 - The Audio Commander is separated into segments.
+In the rectangular window of the "Playback" section, click on the word "Speakers".
+The Windows Sound configuration window will open on the "Playback" tab.

-7 - Plug a pair of standard headphones into the green headphone jack on the microphone.
+12 - Plug a pair of headphones into the green headphone jack on the USB device.
 You should be able to hear your voice in the headphones.
 This is the 'live monitoring' feature.
-You can adjust the loudness by adjusting the speaker level control in step 6 above.
-Note: The pink jack on the microphone is for extension 'bench conference' mics.
+You can adjust the loudness by adjusting the speaker level control in step 11 above.
+Note: The pink jack on the microphone is for 'bench conference' or extension microphones.
 For more information on these, please contact us or go to www.soundprofessionals.com

-8 - Now click on the "Recording" tab.
+13 - Now click on the "Recording" tab.
 The green checkmark should already be on the "Microphone Array".
-Double-click on the listing for the "Andrea" device, click the "levels" tab and turn the level control up to 100.
+Double-click on the "Microphone Array" device, click the "Levels" tab and turn the level control up to 100.
 Click OK.
 Click OK again to close this window.

-In your software, you will need to set the audio parameters.
+In your CAT program, you will need to set the audio recording parameters.
 The terminology may vary somewhat, depending on the software you are using.
 These are the optimum audio settings for high quality audio:

 Input Device (or recording device): Andrea USB Audio Device